 The Best Tours to take with just 1 Day in Venice

 If you don’t want to plan out every hour of your one day in Venice, booking a tour might be a good idea.
 There are some great small-group tour options in Venice.
 Trust me, it’s easy to get lost on these islands, and having a guide really helps bring the city to life!

 I love Walks of Italy.
 They have small, local-led group tours all over the country and specialize in unique and intimate experiences.
-On this tour, you will see the city by land and water and can acquaint yourself with the history of Venice, explore the back alleyways, ride an iconic gondola down the canals, see Marco Polo’s residence, walk across the Bridge of Sighs and the grand Rialto Bridge, and tour St. Mark’s Basilica and the Doges Palace.
+On this tour, you will see the city by land and water and can acquaint yourself with the history of Venice, explore the back alleyways, ride an iconic gondola down the Grand Canal, see Marco Polo’s residence, walk across the Bridge of Sighs, San Polo and the grand Rialto Bridge, and tour St. Mark’s Basilica and the Doges Palace.